nevermined-io/docs-legacy/docs/architecture/specs/nft/README.md

 Nowadays the main standard for providing NFTs functionality in Ethereum networks is ERC-721.
 ERC-721 require a separate contract to be deployed for each token type or collection.
 This places a lot of redundant bytecode on the Ethereum blockchain and limits certain functionality by the nature of separating each token contract into its own permissioned address.
 This means high cost, complexity, etc.

-Additionaly to ERC-721, ERC-1155 implements a multi-token factory allowing to register and tokenize multiple and independent assets in a same contract instance without multiple deployments.
+Additionaly to ERC-721, ERC-1155 implements a multi-token factory allowing to register and tokenize multiple and independent assets in the same contract instance without multiple deployments.
 ERC-1155 design permits transferring multiple token types at once, saving on transaction costs.It is also easy to describe and mix multiple fungible or non-fungible token types in a single contract.

-Because this advantages the following NFT integration will be based in the ERC-1155 foundations.
+Because of these advantages the following NFT integration will be based in the ERC-1155 foundations.

 ## Architecture